 A FSBO (for-sale-by-owner) is when a homeowner sells their home without the help of a real estate agent.
-In theory, it sounds like a good idea to sell a home for-sale-by-owner because it’s possible to save money since the seller doesn’t have to pay a commission; 6% commission can stack up to a home seller being able to save thousands.
-However, the statistics for FSBO sellers are grim; only about 10% of them sell according to a study conducted by the NAR.
+Often time, there are many reasons for sale by owners are not successful.
+In theory, it sounds like a good idea to sell a home for-sale-by-owner because it’s possible to save money since the seller doesn’t have to pay a commission.
+6% commission can stack up to a home seller being able to save thousands.
+However, the statistics for FSBO sellers are grim.
+Only about 10% of them sell according to a study conducted by the NAR.

-There are many reasons why people fail to sell by owner ranging from the home being priced incorrectly to not screening a potential buyer appropriately, it’s important to know the top reasons why this approach to selling a home most often fail.
+There are many reasons why people fail to sell by owner ranging from the home being priced incorrectly to not screening a potential buyer appropriately.
+It’s important to know the top reasons for sale by owners are not successful.

 1. Failure to prepare the property correctly